 Trading using the open outcry system

-The organisation has been using floor trading where stockbrokers meet at a specific venue (referred to as a trading floor) to buy and sell financial instruments using open outcry method to communicate which each other.
+The organisation has been using floor trading where stockbrokers meet at Forex trading courses at a specific venue (referred to as a trading floor) to buy and sell financial instruments using open outcry method to communicate which each other.
 Open outcry involves shouting to transfer information primarily about buy and sell orders.

 In an open outcry auction, bids and offers must be made out in the open market giving all participants a chance to compete for the order with the best price.
 New bids or offers would be made if better than previous pricing for efficient price discovery.